FAQS and Useful Links

 What classes should I take in my first semester?

-Students in their first year of the photography program (without transfer credit in photography) are encouraged to take PHO-171 Photo I and PHO-266 History of Photography I in the first semester (Fall), and PHO-172 Photo II and ART-149 Introduction to Visual Composition in the second semester (Winter).
+Students in their first year of the photography program (without transfer credit in photography) should take PHO-170 Introduction to Photography and PHO-266 History of Photography I in the first semester (Fall), and are encouraged to take PHO-171 Darkroom Photography, and ART-149 Introduction to Visual Composition in the second semester (Winter).
 Students are advised to meet with their faculty advisor to determine their further course of study.

 Do I need my own camera?

-We currently do not require students to have a Digital SLR camera, however, many students will purchase a digital SLR or another camera as they move through the program, depending on their educational and vocational goals.
-The School of Communications has several Canon DSLR cameras, medium and large format cameras, and other equipment for checkout in the equipment room.
-Some students find it more convenient to purchase their own camera, computer, and other equipment as they progress through the program.
+We currently do not require students to have a camera, however, students are strongly encouraged to purchase a digital SLR or Mirrorless camera with manual exposure controls.
+We have several Canon DSLR cameras, Fujifilm mirrorless cameras, medium and large format cameras, and other equipment for checkout in the equipment room.
+Many students find it more convenient to purchase their own camera, computer, and other equipment as they progress through the program.
 A laptop with Adobe Lightroom and Photoshop is recommended.
-See the links page for suppliers.

 Why does the program still use wet darkrooms?